ThreatConnect-Inc/threatconnect-developer-docs/sdk_docs.md

     });
 ```

 The JavaScript SDK provides the `retrieveAssociations()` method to retrieve both Indicator and Indicator Associations.
-The `type()`, and `id()` methods are required to retrieve the assocations.
+The `type()`, and `id()` methods are required to retrieve the associations.
 The `retrieveAssociations()` method requires that a parameter object containing the Association `type` be provided.
 Optionally an `id` can be provided to pull a specific association.

 ###Attributes